Mattertag™ Posts are a great way to call out features, provide additional details, and add context to a Space.

 Your cursor will turn into a Mattertag™ disc and stem surrounded by a placement sphere.
 These help you determine the anchor point for the Mattertag Post.

 Move the cursor and the placement sphere will move along the surface.
 The placement sphere shows the underlying geometry rather than the panoramic imagery.
+If the sphere is black, that means there no underlying geometry and the Mattertag post will not appear in the 3D Showcase if placed there.

 Not everything can be used as an anchor point for a Mattertag Post.
 For example, look at the image below.